 Search and Filter

 Intensified immigration enforcement activity under the second Trump administration has increased anxiety for immigrants in the United States, including many families with school-age children.
-This study provides early evidence on the effects of the second Trump presidency on the attendance of students who are likely from immigrant families.
-Using a difference-in-differences design that compares English learners (ELs) and non-English learners, I find negative effects on the attendance of EL students in both Rhode Island and Connecticut.
-In Connecticut, average monthly attendance declined by 0.07 standard deviations and chronic absenteeism increased by over half a percentage point.
-In Rhode Island, daily absences for EL students increased by close to 4%.
-I present corroborating evidence that anxiety/awareness of enforcement activity, as proxied by data from google searches, relate to increases in absences.
-Together with other recent work, these findings suggest that immigration enforcement activities under the second Trump presidency are having disruptive effects on students and schools in a variety of settings nationwide.
+This study provides early evidence on the effects of the second Trump presidency on the attendance of students who may be from immigrant families.
+Using a difference-in-differences design, I estimate the effects of the second Trump presidency on the attendance of English learners (ELs) relative to non-ELs in samples of schools in Rhode Island and Connecticut.
+I find negative effects in both settings.
+In Connecticut, I find small decreases in average attendance for EL students and larger increases in chronic absenteeism of 0.83 percentage points (2.8%).
+In Rhode Island, I find that attendance for EL students fell by 1.97 percentage points (2.3%).
+Together with other recent work, my results suggest that immigration enforcement under the second Trump presidency is already impacting students and schools in a variety of settings nationwide.

 Keywords